Research Projects

 Annaliese Heidelberger

-Annaliese is a junior from Red Bank, New Jersey majoring in psychology and minoring in environmental studies.
+Annaliese is a senior from Red Bank, New Jersey majoring in psychology and minoring in environmental studies.
 On campus, she is a member of F&M Votes and is involved in the Epilogue literary magazine.
-She also works at the Phillips Museum of Art.
+She is also a PSY100 tutor.
 A fun fact about her is that she has been a vegetarian her whole life and loves to cook new vegetarian recipes!

 Santiago Reyes